Logarithmic distributions prove that intrinsic learning is Hebbian: Methods

+Given are two neuron populations $I$, $J$ each with $n = 1000$ neurons and variable random connectivity $C$ between $I$ and $J$. $C$ determines the density between $I$ and $J$.
+The input population $I$ always has excitatory output onto $J$.
+Inhibitory input to $J$ is modeled by a population $H$ with $n=200$.
+The output neuron population $J$ may also have recurrent excitatory connectivity.
+Figure~\ref{fig:hist-mult} shows the architecture for the generic neural network used.
+The model (GNN) was programmed in Matlab, and is available in the public repository github (https://github.com/gscheler/GNN, DOI: https://doi.org/10.5281/zenodo.829949).

-Given are two neuron populations I,J with n=1000 (10000).
-The input group I is modeled according to \cite{HromadkaTetal2008} for pyramidal cortical neurons with a spike rate distribution of $\mu=1.6, \sigma^2=0.47$ (plot1?).
-The goal is to generate a spike rate distribution for J, given the gain for J, a weight distribution W and input I such that J is similar to I.
+The input population $I$ is modeled according to \cite{HromadkaTetal2008} for pyramidal cortical neurons with a spike rate distribution of $\mu^* = 4.95$ and $\sigma^* = 1.98$ (Table~\ref{tab:1}).
+The goal is to generate a spike rate distribution $R^J$ for $J$, given a gain distribution $G$ for the target neurons, and the weight distribution $W_{IJ}$ such that $R^J$ is similar to $R^I$.